ShawnChenOfficial/RSA-AES-Encrypt-Decryption-Demo/README.md

 # RSA-AES-Encrypt-Decryption-Demo

 ###### A simple encryption demo written in HTML, CSS and JQuery
-###### This Demo including the RSA key pair generation, RSA plain text encryption/decryption and RSA+AES file encryption/decryption.
+###### This Demo includes the RSA key pair generation, RSA plain text encryption/decryption and RSA+AES file encryption/decryption.